 East Londoner Marney was signed to Tottenham Hotspur from the age of 9 and broke into the first team in August 2003.
 In January 2004 Marney had returned from a short term loan at QPR and scored two goals for the Tottenham first team after being drafted in following an injury crisis.
 That remained the pinnacle of his time at Tottenham and only played a handful more games for the White Hart Lane side.

 Marney spent a further eight seasons at Burnley, and he was a key part of the Clarets rise to the top flight under Sean Dyche.
-However Marney succumbed to serious injuries and in July 2018 he stepped down to League One and joined ex-teammate Joey Barton’s Fleetwood Town.
+However Marney succumbed to serious injuries and in July 2018 he stepped down to League One and joined ex-teammate Joey Barton’s Fleetwood Town, where he played fo two seasons before leaving in July 2020.

 Marney earned a solitary England under-21 cap in 2005.